 Why running legacy software becomes more expensive than modernization

 This reason might seem counterintuitive, but it turns out to form one of the most compelling cases for migrating your systems to new technology.
-If we take the White House, the highest institution in the United States, it’s projected that they’re going to be spending 80% of their multibillion dollar IT budget on maintaining legacy systems.
-That leave only 20% for growth, research and development.
+If we take the White House, the highest institution in the United States, it’s projected that they’re going to be spending 80% of their IT budget on maintaining legacy systems.
+That leaves only 20% for growth, research, and development.
 Money lost on maintaining old (and increasingly expensive) systems would be more than paid over by the efficiency of newer systems.
 When speaking about the dangers of modernizing legacy technology too late, this is often enough to get the ball rolling on high management levels.

 But where, specifically, is this money going?
 What are the concrete costs involved in this kind of loss: